RumeelHussainbnb/CoreDAODocs/docs/stake-and-delegate/delegating-core.md

 | ---------------------------------------------------- | ---------------------------------------------------------- |
 | [Mainnet staking website](https://stake.coredao.org) | [Testnet staking website](https://stake.test.btcs.network) |

 Validator information is listed on the staking site, with all validators ranked by their current hybrid score, as shown below.
-Explanations for key terms are available for each column header on the staking site, viewable by clicking on the i symbol next to the column header.
+Explanations for key terms are available for each column header on the staking site, viewable by clicking on the `i` symbol next to the column header.

 ![delegate-core](../../static/img/delegate/delegate-core/delegate-core-1.avif)

 At the start of each round, Satoshi Plus consensus selects the Validators by their hybrid scores.
-The nodes are ranked in descending order of this score, with the top 21 nodes selected to form the active Validator set for the current round.
+The nodes are ranked in descending order of this score, with the top **21** nodes selected to form the active Validator set for the current round.
 Hybrid scores are calculated using the following formula:

 `S = hash_percentage * m + coin_percentage * (1 - m)`

-Where `m` is a dynamic weighting factor initially set to 2/3.
+Where `m` is a dynamic weighting factor initially set to **2/3**.

-Validator information is refreshed daily at 00:00 UTC at the beginning of each round.
+Validator information is refreshed daily at **00:00 UTC** at the beginning of each round.

 ## Delegation